 '''

-DatatypeDefinition := 'DatatypeDefinition' '(' axiomAnnotations Datatype DataRange ')'
+DatatypeDefinition := 'DatatypeDefinition' '(' axiomAnnotations

+Datatype DataRange ')'

 '''

 The datatypes defined by datatype definition axioms support no facets so they must not occur in datatype restrictions.
-Furthermore, such datatypes have empty lexical spaces and therefore they must not occur in literals.
-Finally, datatype definitions are not substitutes for declarations: if an OWL 2 ontology is to satisfy the typing constraints of OWL 2 DL from Section 5.8.1, it must explicitly declare all datatypes that occur in datatype definitions.
+Furthermore, datatype definitions are not substitutes for declarations: if an OWL 2 ontology is to satisfy the typing constraints of OWL 2 DL from Section 5.8.1, it must explicitly declare all datatypes that occur in datatype definitions.

+'''

-''' Declaration( Datatype( a:SSN ) )
+Declaration ( Datatype ( a:SSN )

+)

+DatatypeDefinition (

-DatatypeDefinition( a:SSN
+a:SSN

+DatatypeRestriction (

-DatatypeRestriction( xsd:string xsd:pattern "[0-9]{3}-[0-9]{2}- [0-9]{4}" )
+xsd:string xsd:pattern

+"[0-9]{3}-[0-9]{2}-[0-9]{4}")

-DataPropertyRange( a:hasSSN a:SSN )
+DataPropertyRange ( a:hasSSN )